 Marine Turbochargers: Functionality and Advantages Explained | Breezemarine Group

-Purpose of marine turbochargers
+Purpose of marine turbochargers on ships

 Marine turbochargers boost the performance of marine diesel engines and generate electricity for consumption on board the ship.
 They work by using exhaust gases to power a generator, which is installed on the rotor shaft of the turbocharger.
 This generator acts as an exhaust heat recovery device, resulting in energy savings.
 A highly efficient, small, and powerful generator is required to make this process effective.